NBC holds fast to dueling town halls despite celebrity anger

 The letter signed by more than 100 Hollywood figures said NBC was “enabling the president’s bad behavior” while undercutting the debate commission and doing a disservice to the public.

-“We believe this kind of indifference to the norms and rules of our democracy are what have brought our country to this perilous state,” said the letter, which was obtained by The Associated Press.
+“We believe this kind of indifference to the norms and rules of our democracy are what have brought our country to this perilous state,” said the letter, according to Variety.

 Besides the celebrity actors, signers of the letter included top Hollywood producers such as Aaron Sorkin, Ryan Murphy, J.J.
 Abrams, Seth MacFarlane, Greg Berlanti and Neal Baer.